-The thriving international city of London, with so much to see and do it can be overwhelming to make a start.
-Here, as with life in general, your experience will be largely determined by your perspective, and one way to get a different look at this grand old city is on a bicycle.
-Firstly, cycling in London can transport you to places you might otherwise miss, in a relatively short amount of time.
-Furthermore, London is very flat.
+The thriving international city of London: here, as with life in general, your experience is largely determined by your perspective.
+Certainly one way to get a different look at this grand old city is on a bicycle.
+Cycling in London can transport you to places you wouldn’t see in a car, or on foot, in a relatively short amount of time.
+Additionally, London is super flat!

 There’s also great cycle paths around the city and the traffic is not as bad as you might think.
 I lived in London for nearly two years and it wasn’t until I started peddling my way around the city that I began to find it immensely interesting.
-So, if you’re having any reservations about London, or you’re open to new ways of seeing, hop on a bike.
-Don’t be afraid, many people do it!
+So, if you’re having any reservations about London, or you’re open to new ways of exploring, hop on a bike.
+Go for it!
 You won’t regret it.

 I recommend grabbing a book (small paperback size) on the history of London to help pique your cycling interest.
-A friend lent me such a book, which led me to memorable sights such as Londinium, the great Roman ruins (which I’ll mention later).
+A friend lent me such a book, which led me to memorable sights such as Londinium – the great Roman ruins.

 If you’re not sure where to begin, here’s one of my favourite cycle routes in London.
 Note: this covers near 20 kilometres, so if you’re not feeling up to it, just pick a section.

 To get a feel for London’s eclectic crowd, start by riding to Hyde Park in London’s West End.
 Take a seat on the grass and witness Speakers’ Corner and/or just take in the general atmosphere.
 When you’re ready, head further east to Oxford Street and into the Soho district.

 Tip: Don’t ride down Oxford Street at Sunset, or COB – it’s just too busy.